 Don and Tonia used his accelerated death benefit to spend more quality time together, take some vacations and pay daily living expenses.
 Because of this benefit, Tonia was able to take a leave of absence from her job, so she could be her husband’s full-time caregiver.
 Just 19 months after his initial diagnosis, Don died at home at age 47.

 After his death, Tonia was able to access the remaining death benefit to help pay for Don’s funeral.
-The extra cash also allowed her to stay home for several months and spend more time with her daughters at a very critical time.
+The extra cash from their life insurance also allowed her to stay home for several months and spend more time with her daughters at a very critical time.